-After jump starting, the alternator may not be able to recharge fully batteries that are severely discharged.
-The batteries must be replaced or charged to the proper voltage with a battery charger after the engine is stopped.
+After jump starting, the alternator may not be able to recharge batteries to full capacity that are severely discharged.
+The batteries must be replaced or charged to the correct voltage with a battery charger after the engine is stopped.
 Many batteries which are considered unusable are still rechargeable.
 Refer to Operation and Maintenance Manual, "Battery - Replace" and Testing and Adjusting Manual, "Battery - Test".